larskanis/eventbox/README.md

 ### The Actor model

 Eventbox is kind of advancement of the well known [actor model](https://en.wikipedia.org/wiki/Actor_model) leveraging the possibilities of the ruby language.
-While the actor model uses explicit message passing, Eventbox relies on method, closure calls and exceptions, which makes it much more natural to use.
+While the actor model uses explicit message passing, Eventbox relies on method calls, closure calls and exceptions, which makes it much more natural to use.
 Unlike an actor, Eventbox doesn't start a thread per object, but uses the thread of the caller to execute non-blocking code.
 This makes instantiation of Eventbox objects cheeper than Actor objects.
 Instead it can create and manage in-object private threads in form of {Eventbox.action actions} to be used for blocking operations.